allenlu1/BMI-Calculator/README.md

 <h1>BMI Calculator</h1>

 <h2>Description</h2>
-In this Lab it will show the code that I have written to build my own BMI calculator with Python.
+In this Lab I will show the code that I have written to build my own BMI calculator with Python.
 BMI is a widely used measure to find out whether you are a healthy wight for your height.
 This simple calculator is a tool to help you calculate your body mass index, also known as BMI.
 <br />